 4×4 Leasing is an affordable way to lower your average monthly payment on a vehicle that costs more than your typical 2-wheel drive car.
 SUVs and 4×4 vehicles are typically bigger, heavier, less fuel efficient and more expensive to maintain than the typical 2-wheel drive sedan or hatchback.
-Typicall, 4×4 leasing is not as popular as it is with other cars.
+Typicall, leasing of 4-wheel drives is not as popular as it is with other cars.
 There are a couple of reasons for this:

 - 4×4 drivers typically like to drive their cars and maintain them for a much longer time.